 7.4 How to notify the Home Office

 Where an individual is being referred to the NRM, the NRM referral form will be sufficient in itself to satisfy the duty to notify.
-Where an NRM referral is not being made, the MS1 form should be completed and sent to email@example.com.
-NRM forms do not need to be sent to the above email address.
+Where an NRM referral is not being made, the Duty to Notify Referral form should be completed online.
 This information should be provided as soon as practicable.
-Unless there are exceptional circumstances, the MS1 form should be sent to the duty to notify inbox within one month of encountering a victim.
+Unless there are exceptional circumstances, the Duty to Notify Referral form should be completed within one month of encountering a victim.

 7.5 Notification of a child victim

-Although the duty to notify applies to both children and adults, children do not need to consent to enter the NRM, so potential child victims should be referred into the NRM in all cases (rather than making an MS1 notification).
+Although the duty to notify applies to both children and adults, children do not need to consent to enter the NRM, so potential child victims should be referred into the NRM in all cases (rather than making an Duty to Notify Referral notification).

 7.6 Multiple referrals